-Something Eric has really been wanting lately is a night stand to place stuff on.
-We have been saving a scrap piece of wood leftover from our TV stand and our kitchen bench, and the size of the board was prefect for a night stand.
-So out came the sketch pad and we designed one for Eric.
+Something the hubby has really been wanting lately is a nightstand to place stuff on.
+We have been saving a scrap piece of wood leftover from our TV stand and our kitchen bench, and the size of the board was perfect for a nightstand.
+So out came the sketch pad and we designed one.
 And because this is his, he decided he wanted to paint the base and stain the top.
-Here is his finished night stand.
+Here is his finished simple nightstand.

 CUT LIST: actual size of wood

 1- 3/4″x7 1/4″x17 1/4″ (door)